plotly/plotly.github.io/_posts/scientific/2016-07-07-how-to-make-a-heatmap.md

 ---
 layout: tutorial-single_layout
-title: Heatmaps in Plotly 2.0
+title: Heatmaps in Chart Studio
 subtitle: A graphical representation of data where the individual values contained in a matrix are represented as colors
 permalink: /make-a-heatmap/
 redirect_from: /plotly1/make-a-heatmap/